 Don’t you just love a cold beer?
 A pint that takes the edge of life.
 One that lets you relax while you sit out in a beer garden.
-I love it, and if you’re reading this, you probably love it too.
+I love it.
+And if you’re reading this, I’m guessing you love it too.

-If you’re new to Korea, or are just curious about Korean beers, I want to give you an insight into the best and worst Korean beers money can buy.
+If you’re new to Korea, or just curious about Korean beers, I want to give you an insight into the best Korean beer brands to try.

-I will start with the traditional beers that have been around for the longest, like OB and Cass, and then move onto the more trendy craft beers that has set the market alight: Jeju Brewery is one that comes to mind.
+I will start with the mainstream Korean beers that have been around for the longest, like OB and Cass, and then move on to the more trendy craft beers that have set the market alight like Jeju Brewery and Kabrew.